You are here

 Professor Angela Morgan

-Prof. Angela Morgan is an NHMRC Practitioner Fellow and leads the Speech and Language group at the Murdoch Children's Research Institute.
-She is also Professor of Speech Pathology at the University of Melbourne.
-Angela has over 20 years of clinical-research experience.
-Her career has been focused on better understanding predictors, prognostic factors and causation for childhood speech and language disorders.
+Prof. Angela Morgan is an NHMRC Investigator Grant Fellow and leads the Speech and Language group at the Murdoch Children's Research Institute.
+She is also Professor of Speech Pathology and a Dame Kate Campbell Professorial Fellow at the University of Melbourne.
+Angela has over 25 years of clinical-research experience.
+Her career has focused on understanding predictors, prognostic factors and causation for severe and persistent speech and language disorders.
 Her early career focused on these challenges in children with acquired brain injury, including in children with traumatic brain injury, stroke and brain tumour.

-In recent times, Angela's research focus has turned to better understanding biological causation for these conditions.
-Angela currently leads the NHMRC CRE in Speech and Language which focuses on: (i) identification of new gene pathways leading to child speech and language disorders, (ii) conducting genotype- speech phenotype studies for rare genetic syndromes leading to more targeted therapies, and (iii) elucidating the neurobiology of genetic-based speech and language disorders using quantitative brain imaging techniques.
-Angela and team have identified over 50% of known single genes for a debilitating speech disorder, known as childhood apraxia of speech.
-Her team have also characterised speech and language in children with a number of known genetic syndromes, single gene and copy number variant conditions, including: FOXP2-related speech and language disorders, Kabuki syndrome, Floating Harbor Syndrome, 16p11.2 deletion, Koolen de Vries Syndrome, GRIN2A-related speech disorder, Dravet Syndrome, Beckwith Weidemann Syndrome and Klinefelter Syndrome.
+In recent times, Angela's research has focused on understanding biological causation for severe child speech disorder.
+Angela leads the NHMRC Centre of Research Excellence in Speech and Language which focuses on: (i) identification of new gene pathways leading to child speech disorders, (ii) conducting genotype- speech phenotype studies for rare genetic syndromes leading to more targeted therapies, and (iii) elucidating the neurobiology of genetic-based speech and language disorders using quantitative brain imaging techniques.
+Angela and team have identified a number of single genes causative for childhood apraxia of speech.
+Her team have also characterised speech and language in children with a number of genetic conditions, including: FOXP1- and FOXP2-related speech and language disorders, Kabuki syndrome, Floating Harbor Syndrome, 16p11.2 deletion, Koolen de Vries Syndrome, SETBP1-disorder, GRIN2A-related speech disorder, Dravet Syndrome, Beckwith Weidemann Syndrome and Klinefelter Syndrome.
 As a result of her expertise in speech outcomes in these children, Angela is increasingly leading trials, or consulting on speech outcome measures for pharmacological trials in children with rare genetic conditions.
-At a population level, Angela leads the phenotyping arm of a large genome wide association study examining biological contributions to stuttering.
+At a population level, Angela leads the phenotyping arm of a large genome wide association study examining biological contributions to stuttering. https://www.geneticsofstutteringstudy.org.au/consortium/

-Angela's research is published in well-respected cross-disciplinary journals including the British Medical Journal, Brain, Neurology, Molecular Psychiatry and Neuroscience and Biobehavioural Reviews.
+Angela's research is published in well-respected cross-disciplinary journals including the British Medical Journal, Brain, Neurology, Neuron, Molecular Psychiatry and Neuroscience and Biobehavioural Reviews.
 She also publishes in discipline specific journals to ensure her translational clinical work reaches the appropriate audience.
-She has also led development of a number of clinical guidelines including the NHMRC endorsed guideline for management of speech, language and swallowing in children with traumatic brain injury and the NIH affiliated Gene Review on FOXP2-related speech and language disorder.
+She has led development of a number of clinical guidelines including the NHMRC endorsed guideline for management of speech, language and swallowing in children with traumatic brain injury and the NIH affiliated Gene Review on FOXP2-related speech and language disorder.
+Most recently Angela has been a development group member for the World Health Organisation's rehabilitation packages for Intellectual Disability and Traumatic Brain Injury.
+This work is part of the WHO's Rehabilitation 2030 call to action.

 2016-2021, National Health and Medical Research Council Practitioner Fellowship